dagster-io/dagster/examples/experimental/dagster-airlift/examples/tutorial-example/README.md

 </p>

-You'll note that we migrated a task in the _middle_ of the Airflow DAG.
+You'll note that we proxied a task in the _middle_ of the Airflow DAG.
 The Airflow DAG structure and execution history is stable in the Airflow UI, but execution of `build_dbt_models` has moved to Dagster.

 #### Migrating the remaining custom operators